 Less surprising is the inclusion of Russian among the most widely spoken languages globally if we think about Russian history and territories.
 It is the official language of four countries, but people also speak it in all those part of the former Soviet Union.
 It is the language with the largest number of native speakers in all of Europe.

 - Non-native speakers: 13 million

-Portuguese is another of the languages that expanded during the European colonial period.
-Today it is the official language of 9 countries divided between Europe, America, Africa, and Asia.
-The greatest exponent in terms of territorial extension and number of speakers is Brazil.
-It is also the most widely spoken language in the southern hemisphere.
+Portuguese is another of the languages that expanded in the European colonial period.
+Today it’s the official language of nine countries divided between Europe, America, Africa and Asia.
+Brazil is the largest country out of those nine and has the most amount of Portuguese speakers.
+In addition, it is the most widely spoken language in the southern hemisphere.

 10. Indonesian (198 million speakers)

 - Non-native speakers: 155 million